The Definitive Guide to Small Business Lending

 How to Get a Business Loan

 The first step to applying for a business loan is to gather all the financial documents your lender will want to look over.
-You'll want to make sure you ask your lender beforehand exactly what documents they’ll need, since having them all ready and submitting everything at once can make the processing time a lot shorter.
+You’ll want to make sure you ask your lender beforehand exactly what documents they’ll need, since having them already and submitting everything at once can make the processing time a lot shorter.

 Exactly what documents you’ll need will vary depending on where you’re going for your loan.
 For example, bank lenders (especially if backed by the SBA) will usually require more documents than other private lenders or online lenders.

 Here’s a list of basic documents you’re likely to need for most lenders:

 - Executive summary (explained in the next section)

 - P&L (Profit and loss) statements for the last 2 years

 - Tax returns for the last 2-3 years

 - Bank statements from for the last 3-12 months

 - Projections of future plans for developing your business

 - Resume (especially detailing any business or managerial experience)